top of page

 Training Fees

-Part I and Part II trainings are $650 per part.
+Part I and Part II trainings are $650 per part, $1,300 total for both parts.
 You must commit to both Part I and Part II on the dates offered.
-As of now, this training is only offered once per year and registration is limited to 10 trainees.
+As of now, this training is only offered once per year and registration is limited to 30 trainees.
 Your registration is not complete until payment is received.
+Purchase of this training can be split into two to three monthly payments.
+If payments cannot be processed, you will be unenrolled from the course.
 A light breakfast and snacks are provided.
 Lunch is on your own.

 Consultation Fees

-To meet EMDRIA standards for EMDR therapy training, you must complete 20 hours of lecture, 20 hours of practicum, and 10 hours of consultation.
+To meet EMDRIA standards for EMDR therapy basic training, you must complete 20 hours of lecture and 20 hours of practicum (Part I and Part II trainings).
 All lecture and practicum sessions must be attended.
 Partial attendance is not permitted.
 Trainees must arrive on time and may not leave early.
 Trainees are expected to be fully present and to conduct themselves in a professional manner.
 No alcohol or illicit drug use will be permitted.
+Trainees who observe professionalism concerns with another trainee are expected to notify Kara Niccum or any training staff.
+Similarly, if training staff observe professionalism concerns, they are expected to consult with Kara Niccum.
 Staff reserve the right to remove a trainee at any time if trainee creates and unsafe or unprofessional environment at staff’s sole discretion.
-Part I, Part II, and 10 hours of consultation must be completed before a certificate of EMDR therapy training will be issued.
-Per EMDRIA standards for in-person training, trainees have 12 months to complete Part I, Part II, and 10 hours of consultation.
-If misplaced, replacement certificates of completion and verification of CE Credit Hours are available.
-A $10 per document administrative fee will be assessed.

 Required Reading